mirkovicdev/CCPO/README.md

 # Cardinality-Constrained Portfolio Optimization

-This mini-project explores **portfolio optimization under cardinality constraints**, where the number of assets selected in a portfolio is explicitly limited.
+This project explores **portfolio optimization under cardinality constraints**, where the number of assets selected in a portfolio is explicitly limited.
 Using integer programming, the project demonstrates how adding a cardinality constraint transforms a convex Markowitz optimization problem into a **combinatorial, non-convex challenge**—motivating the need for advanced solvers and quantum-inspired approaches.

 ---